-Creative Learners:- Creative refers to new ways of thinking or thinking differently.
+Creativity refers to new ways of thinking or thinking differently.
 For example- novelty and originality.
 Creative learning refers to the originality and uniqueness of ideas or solutions that did not previously exist.
-Creative learners can be of two types:-
+Creative learners can be of two types:

-1. Convergent Learners- basically they derive solutions to the problems that have only one correct answer, they are really good at remembering dates, timelines that do not have a comprehensive explanation.
-Literally, perform well in Reasoning and Mathematics Subjects.
+1. Convergent Learners- basically they derive solutions to problems that have only one correct answer, they are good at remembering dates, and timelines that do not have a comprehensive explanation.
+Perform well in Reasoning and Mathematics Subjects.

 2. Divergent Learners- they are open-minded learners and can derive different answers to the same problem in terms of their knowledge, capabilities, and abilities.
 They generally include fluency, flexibility, originality, and elaboration.

-(a) Fluency:- is the ability to produce many ideas for a given task or a problem.
+(a) Fluency: Fluency is the ability to produce many ideas for a given task or a problem.
 The more ideas a person produces, the higher his/her fluency ability.

-(b) Flexibility:- indicates variety in learning.
-It may include learning different uses of an object, or a different interpretation of a picture, story, or different ways of solving problems.
+(b) Flexibility: Flexibility indicates variety in learning.
+It may include learning different uses of an object, a different interpretation of a picture, or story, or different ways of solving problems.

-(c) Originality:- the ability to produce ideas that are rare or unusual by seeing new relationships, combing old ideas with the new ones, looking at things from different perspectives.
+(c) Originality: It is the ability to produce ideas that are rare or unusual by seeing new relationships, combing old ideas with new ones, and looking at things from different perspectives.

-(d) Elaboration:- is the ability that enables a person to go into details and workout implications of new ideas.
+(d) Elaboration: It is the ability that enables a person to go into detail and work out the implications of new ideas.